-I specialise in helping children and young people aged 8-18 who are struggling with low mood, poor self-esteem, identity issues, anxiety, self-harming or suicidal thoughts to understand and explore what is troubling them, to find their voice and improve their mood and their relationships.
+I specialise in helping children and young people aged 8-18 who are struggling with low mood, poor self-esteem, identity issues, friendships, anxiety, panic attacks, parental separation, grief, self-harming or suicidal thoughts to understand and explore what is troubling them, to find their voice and improve their mood and their relationships.

 I’ve worked with many children and young people with caring parents like you.